-Within the implementation of the COMCEC Project Funding, in 2019, 22 projects have been implemented successfully by the Member Countries and OIC Institutions.
-Through these projects, 35 member countries benefited from the COMCEC Project Funding.
 Moreover, under the 7th Call for Project Proposals, 22 projects were selected to be financed by the CCO in 2020.
 These projects, however, are yet to be completed due to delays arising from international travel restrictions imposed by COVID 19 pandemic.
-Hence, some of the projects are expected to be finalized in 2021.
-On the other hand, the CCO has made the 8th Call on September 1st, 2020.
-Relevant documents are available on the COMCEC website.
+Hence, many of the projects are expected to be finalized in 2021.
+Table 1 below shows the list of projects that are financed by the COMCEC Coordination Office under 7th call for project proposals of the CPF.